miniwangdali/ICG-Homework/Assignment1/assignment1/Readme.md

 # Instruction
 This is the solution of assignment1.
+The solution is write and build with Visual Studio 2015 Community Edition in Windows 10 Pro 64-bit version 14393.187 (1607).
+So I do not have the instruction for Linux and Mac OS.

 ## Demand and Accomplishment
 - [x] Render a rectangle as a pair of triangles textured with an image of your choice in two different positions on screen.